classgraph/classgraph/BENCHMARK.md

 - **Linux:** 0% to 10% faster warm, a wash cold, and up to 37% *slower* cold on a resource-heavy classpath.
 - **macOS:** inside the noise, in both directions.

-So the option should not be removed — that would give up the Windows win — and it should not become the default everywhere, because that regresses the cold, resource-heavy Linux case, which is the one users notice.
+Mapping everywhere is wrong, because it regresses the cold, resource-heavy Linux case, which is the one users notice.
+Mapping nowhere is wrong too, because it gives up a win on Windows that is larger than anything else in this file.
+And leaving it to the user as an opt-in asks a question no one can answer without repeating this whole exercise on their own workload.

-It stays **opt-in and off by default**, with the Windows result documented so that anyone scanning on Windows knows to turn it on.
+So in 5.0 **ClassGraph memory-maps on Windows and reads through the channel on every other platform**, and `ClassGraph#enableMemoryMapping()` has been removed.
+There is nothing to configure.

 The measurement that would change this: a bare-metal Windows machine with local NVMe showing the same gap.
 The Windows numbers here come from a GitHub Actions VM with network-backed storage and only one sample, so it is not yet clear whether Windows is genuinely slower at positioned reads or whether the virtualized disk exaggerates it.
-If bare metal reproduces the gap, turning mapping on by default on Windows only becomes the right call.
+If bare metal shows no gap, the right call becomes reading through the channel everywhere.